keshavbhatt/ultimate-media-downloader-linux/README.md

 * Comes with easy to use Basic Downloader
 * 1300+ supported websites
+* Direct Youtube Video and Audio only Playback with internal player without Ads
 * Youtube Video and Playlist search to download media in bulk
 * Batch media Downloader to download media in bulk
 * Playlist Downloader allows downloading whole playlists